mawmaw1/HackerNewsClone/Delivery.md

 #### '/post/:id'
 - METHOD: GET
 - Id is the ID of the document you want to get

+You will get the following response.
+This route will also get all comments for at post.
+The comments will also have an array of comments, if the comments have comments themselves.
 ```json
 {
   "post": {